DanielBMarkham/Info-Ops/manuscript/chapter20.md

 The team spends an hour with Peter asking whatever questions come to mind.
 As he answers, the team asks follow-up questions, bouncing from bucket to bucket and trying to stay at the Business Abstract level (in their heads.
 Let's not bother Pete with Structured Analysis.
 He's got possum work to do.)

 In fact, whenever Pete wandered into System Realized stuff, as real humans are wont to do, the team took especially careful notes, looked as sympathetic as they could -- then tried to capture what Business Abstract Behavior or Supplementals Pete was instantiating.
 The actual stuff he said at that level stayed in their heads but did not go in the notes.
 (Why?
 Because if we don't understand why we're helping Pete, Pete's world, we're never going to understand all the thousands of other possum trainers out there like Pete.
-They simply explained to Pete that we would get to the programming very quickly.
-If he would be kind enough to hang on to the programming-level stuff, we would circle back in a week or so and get it.)
+We simply explained to Pete that we would get to the programming very quickly.
+If he would be kind enough to hang on to the programming-level stuff, we would circle back in a week or so and get it.
+For now we're really more interesting in why he would want that.)

 Pete doesn't know it, but Pete is training us to think like Pete.
 That's the real goal of the entire grant: know these possum flight trainers well enough to be able to anticipate their needs.
 (That's the goal of any technology development effort.)
 That's one of the many reasons Pete giving us System Realized stuff is so whack.
 We'll never learn to think like Pete like that.

-Then you all go back to the hotel.
+We all go back to the hotel.
 Time for some grooming!

-The first thing you do is compare notes, agree on what you understand, then run the final version through EasyAM.
+The first thing we do is compare notes, agree on what we understand, then run the final version through EasyAM.
 The meeting with Pete was step 1 of the grooming agenda we're using, **Introduce new information**.

 ![](images/chapter20-initialnotes.png)